kwonus/AVBible/Installation/Instructions/README.md

 #### AV-Bible Usage Instructions:

-The program that you just installed is named "AV-Bible" and found in C:\Program Files\AV-Bible\AV-Bible.exe.
+The program that you just installed is named "AV-Bible".
 An optional desktop icon can be added on the setup program above that simplifies program launch.

 **Once it is running ...**